theazgra/BdvServerCompression/README.md

 ### Input file
 - Input file is required for all methods.
-- decompress and inspect require only the input file path, while other also require its dimensions
+- Decompress and inspect require only the input file path, while other also require its dimensions
+- If the input file is RAW data file, then image dimensions must be provided as follows:
   - Input file dimensions are inputed in format of DxDxD [D] [D-D]
     - DxDxD is image dimension.
 Eg. 1920x1080x1, 1041x996x946 (946 planes of 1041x996 images)
     - [D] is optional plane index.
 Only this plane will be compressed.
     - [D-D] is optional plane range.
 Only plane in this range will be compressed.
   - D stands for integer values.
 - Planes selected by the index or plane range are used for:
   - Compression
   - Training of codebook